Achiote, onoto, annatto, urucú or bija (Bixa orellana) is a shrub native to tropical America, specifically the Amazon.

 Achiote in Mexican cuisine

-A widely known example is the preparation of pibil dishes (derived from the Mayan word pib), which consists of a dish where the meat is seasoned with achiote and is cooked wrapped in banana leaves under the ground.
-La cochinita Pibil , a dish of Mexican gastronomy that is widely spread internationally.
+A widely known example is the preparation of pibil dishes (derived from the Mayan word pib), which consists of a dish where the meat is seasoned with achiote and is cooked underground, wrapped in banana leaves.
+An example is La cochinita Pibil, a dish of Mexican gastronomy that is widely spread internationally.

 Achiote in Amazon cuisine

-Another typical dish from the Amazon, where achiote is used, is the fish and capybara pisillo .
+A typical dish from the Amazon is the fish and capybara pisillo .

-Likewise, it is used in a variety of rice-based dishes, such is the case of rice with meat; and, rice with seafood, since, without a doubt, it is a much cheaper spice than saffron, which is also used for coloring and seasoning food.
+Likewise, it is used in a variety of rice-based dishes, such as rice with meat and rice with seafood since, no doubt, it is a much cheaper spice than saffron, which is also used for coloring and seasoning food.

-Indeed, the bollitos pelones are another dish where the achiote is the protagonist, this is used in its ground form to give flavor and color to the meat with which the buns made of precooked or fresh corn flour are going to be filled, which are cooked in chicken or chicken broth also seasoned and colored with achiote.
+Indeed, the bollitos pelones are another dish where the achiote is the protagonist, where it is used in its ground form to give flavor and color to the meat, which is then used to fill buns made of precooked or fresh corn flour and then cooked in chicken or chicken broth (also seasoned and colored with achiote).

 Other preparations in which it is used correspond to fried arepitas with pork rinds and achiote or onoto.

-Additionally, it is traditionally used for the famous Venezuelan hallacas or hayacas, as well as the tamales of Colombia; Peru; and, Ecuador, since the dough that contains the meat filling previously seasoned with achiote, this precisely serves to give the characteristic yellow coloration to the dough.
+Additionally, it is traditionally used for the famous Venezuelan hallacas or hayacas, as well as the tamales of Colombia, Peru, and Ecuador; the dough in which the meat is wrapped is seasoned with achiote, giving it its characteristic yellow coloration.

 In this same context, achiote also has a special role in the preparation of: